Amherst station (Massachusetts)

 Amherst is a former intercity rail station located in Amherst, Massachusetts.
 The station was built by the Amherst and Belchertown Railroad in 1853; it was served by the Central Vermont Railway until 1947.
 Amtrak service began in 1989 with the Montrealer; it was replaced by the Vermonter in 1995.
 The station was closed on December 28, 2014, when the Vermonter was rerouted to the faster Connecticut River Line to the west.
+It is listed on the National Register of Historic Places as a contributing property to the Dickinson Historic District.